-We have learned that only DHE and ECDHE key exchanges provide the Forward Secrecy, so let’s take a look at a few examples of how that would look:
+We have learned that only DHE and ECDHE key exchanges provide FS, so let's take a look at a few examples of how that would look:

-In this example we can see that our connection to Namecheap is secured using the RSA algorithm (AES_128_GCM) for the authentication purposes only, while the session key generation relies on ECDHE key exchange mechanism.
+This example shows that our connection to Namecheap is secured using the AES_128_GCM encryption algorithm, while the session key generation relies on the ECDHE key exchange mechanism.